xtul9/rimworld-workshop-downloader/README.md

 ### Window Closes Immediately After Opening
 - Check logs in the terminal - they may contain error information
-- Make sure the Node.js backend starts correctly
+- Make sure Rust dependencies are installed correctly
-- Check if port 5000 is not occupied by another application
+- Check if SteamCMD is available in `bin/steamcmd/`

 ### Cargo Not Found
 Run: `source $HOME/.cargo/env` or add it to your `~/.bashrc` / `~/.zshrc`

-### Backend Doesn't Start Automatically
-Run the backend manually in a separate terminal: `cd backend && npm run dev`

 ## Notes

-- The Node.js backend must be running on port 5000 (starts automatically)
-- CORS is configured to allow all origins (this should be changed in production)
-- The backend automatically starts when the Tauri application launches
-- The backend uses TypeScript and is compiled to JavaScript, then bundled into a native executable using `pkg`
-- **Node.js is embedded in the application** - users don't need to install it separately
+- **Rust backend is compiled directly into the application** - no separate process required
 - **SteamCMD is embedded in the application** - automatically downloaded during build and bundled with the app
 - Settings are persisted using Tauri's plugin-store
 - First run experience: Settings tab opens by default on first launch